dianna-ai/dianna/README.md

 # DIANNA: Deep Insight And Neural Network Analysis

 DIANNA is a Python package that brings explainable AI (XAI) to your research project.

-- Wraps carefully selected XAI methods in a simple, uniform interface.
+It wraps carefully selected XAI methods in a simple, uniform interface.
-- Uses [ONNX](https://onnx.ai/) model format: interoperable with all the big ML frameworks (e.g. PyTorch, TensorFlow).
-- Comes with a benchmark set of models and datasets: compare and gain quick insight into different XAI methods.
-- Built by, with and for (academic) researchers and research software engineers working on machine learning projects.
+It's built by, with and for (academic) researchers and research software engineers working on machine learning projects.

 ## Why DIANNA?
 <!-- TO DO: edit the proposal text into something clear and simpler -->